JuaneloJuanelo/WordAPI2/resources/paragraph.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
-`html`          | string | Required. the HTML to be inserted in the document.
+`html`          | String | Required. the HTML to be inserted in the document.
-`location`          | string | Either "Start" "End"  the body of the document
+`location`          | String | Either "Start" "End"  the body of the document

 #### Returns